mihisaraj/HtsEmployeeformonline/htsemployeeformonline/README.md

    ```bash
    npm run dev
    ```
-4. Open http://localhost:3000 and sign in with an HTS Microsoft account.
+4. Open http://localhost:3000 and sign in with your Microsoft account.
 Submit the form to trigger the Graph email with the XLSX attachment.

 ## Environment variables